 Wiñay Wayna, the last stop before Machu Picchu

-On the way, the visitors have the opportunity to explore places such as Sayacmarca and Phuyupatamarca, which is probably the best-preserved site on the route and includes stretches of stone-paved road beautifully built into the mountainside and a tunnel through the living rock.
+On the way, the visitors have the opportunity to explore places such as Sayacmarca and Phuyupatamarca, which is arguably the best-preserved site on the route and includes stretches of stone-paved road beautifully built into the mountainside and a tunnel through the living rock.

-The camps are set up on a large flat area adjacent to Inca terraced fields and the excitement of being close to one of the great marvels of the world is shared by everyone.
-The sun sets behind the mountains and Wiñay Wayna is enveloped in the darkness.
+The camps are set up on a large flat area adjacent to Inca terraced fields, and the excitement of being close to one of the great marvels of the world is shared by everyone.
+The sun sets behind the mountains, and Wiñay Wayna is enveloped in the darkness.

-Final stop, Machu Picchu
+Day 4: Reach the final stop, Machu Picchu

 Today, the end of the trek is at hand.
 You wake up early to dress, prepare your rucksack and have breakfast.

 Then, the porters arrive one by one.
 It is an emotional moment as it is time to get started.
 Machu Picchu is not far away.